CREDENTIALS for Appraisers

 The professional designation awarded by the NAA Education Institute to qualified personal property appraisers who meet the educational and experiential requirements, adhere to a strict code of ethics and standards of practice.
 Graduate, Personal Property Appraisers must have passed the 15-hour USPAP course, 35 classroom hours, a detailed written appraisal report and at minimum two affidavits of appraisals.
 GPPA also requires 24 hours of continuing education every three years.

-A Master Personal Property Appraiser (MPPA) must be a credentialed appraiser with the GPPA designation previously and exhibit the abilities of appraising assets.
+A Master Personal Property Appraiser (MPPA) must be a credentialed appraiser with the GPPA designation previously and exhibit the ability to appraise personal property and related assets.
 Designees learn to conduct a complete and appropriate appraisal and know the various factors that affect the value of appraised items.
-MPPA designees can specialize in antiques & estates, plant machinery & equipment, construction & agricultural equipment or small business valuation.
+MPPA designees can specialize in antiques & estates, plant machinery & equipment, or construction and agricultural equipment.

 Certified Estate Specialist